McConnell helps 76ers hold off elimination against Boston

 Rozier and Embiid were hit with Ts.
 Then they each hit 3s.

-Embiid buried one that had the crowd buzzing until Rozier came right back and hit his own to cut the 76ers' lead to two.
+Embiid buried one that had the crowd buzzing until Rozier came right back and hit his own.

-Embiid closed the first half with a rim-rattling dunk and the Sixers into halftime up 47-43.
+The Celtics took a punch - but they can still finish it Wednesday at home.

+"Finish the game.
+Get it done," Boston's Jaylen Brown said.
+"Advance and do what we were supposed to do."

 TIP-INS